I am a doctoral student (ABD) of Political Science at the

 projects I have contributed to by following the link above to my

-I have had the privilege of teaching courses at both the
+I have had the privilege of teaching courses at the University of

-fall 2017.
-I enjoy teaching, and I look forward to the opportunity
+Marquette University.
+I enjoy teaching, and I look forward to the

-to teach new courses in comparative politics, international
+opportunity to teach new courses in comparative politics,

 You can find more information about courses I have taught